Learn more about results and findings from studies, surveys, focus groups and other research conducted by Living Beyond Breast Cancer.

 Using a Financial Assistance Program as a Gateway to Support and Education for Underserved Breast Cancer Survivors

-The Cis B. Golder Quality of Life Grant at Living Beyond Breast Cancer assists with the invisible costs of breast cancer treatment and provides a unique opportunity to engage underserved breast cancer survivors who may not otherwise have sought support and education from an organization.
+The Cis B. Golder Quality of Life Grant at Living Beyond Breast Cancer helps with the invisible costs of breast cancer treatment and provides a unique opportunity to engage underserved people diagnosed with breast cancer who may not otherwise have sought support and education from an organization.
 65% of grant applicants were previously unaware of LBBC and its other programs.
 Formalized interventions were developed to increase contact time with grant recipients and provide personalized invitations to participate in other programs offered by LBBC.

 Defining the Unique and Persistent Needs of Young Women Living with Metastatic Breast Cancer through a Multi-Phased Needs Assessment